 Abstract

 Despite shifting attitudes in the last decades that place a greater responsibility on men to be equal partners in the domestic sphere, there remains a persistent gender gap in informal caregiving for older adults.
 In this study, we investigate how gender role attitudes of women and men influence their provision of care to parents and whether this relationship is moderated by the national institutional context and prevailing gender norms in relation to informal care.
-To account for the clustered effect of individual values and the overall level of gender equality across different countries we employ multilevel logistic regression to a sample of nine European countries using data from the Gender and Generations survey.
+To account for the clustered effect of individual values and the overall level of gender equality across different countries we apply multilevel logistic regression to a sample of nine European countries using data from the Gender and Generations survey.
 We find individual gender egalitarian views to have a significant negative effect on caregiving for women and a positive effect for men.
 These confirm earlier results on gender egalitarian attitudes contributing to a more equal sharing of domestic labour and men’s increased participation in housework and childcare.
-Our analysis finds limited support for the moderating effect of the country context on the relationship between gender egalitarian attitudes and the probability to provide care.
-While caution should be taken in placing too much hope on changing behaviours through the shift of individual gender role attitudes or public policies alone, gender role attitudes may still contribute to narrowing the gender gap in informal care by influencing policy change through lagged generational change.
+Our analysis finds limited support for the moderating effect of location on the relationship between gender egalitarian attitudes and the probability of providing care.
+While caution should be taken in placing too much hope on changing behaviours through shifts in individual gender role attitudes or public policies alone, gender role attitudes may still contribute to narrowing the gender gap in informal care by influencing policy change through lagged generational change.

 Keywords: gender, attitudes, informal care, gender equality, norms, gender equal policies, multi-level analysis